Plan S FAQs

 What are the consequences if I publish in a non-compliant journal?

 In time, cOAlition S funders (which includes UKRI councils), will align grant agreements and/or contracts with Plan S. Funders will monitor and sanction non-compliance on the basis of such agreements or contracts.
-Possible santions may include 'withholding grant funds, discounting non-compliant publications as part of a researcher's track record in grant applications, and/or excluding non-compliant grant holders from future funding calls' (Implementation guidance, Part II, §7).
+Possible sanctions may include 'withholding grant funds, discounting non-compliant publications as part of a researcher's track record in grant applications, and/or excluding non-compliant grant holders from future funding calls' (Implementation guidance, Part II, §7).

 Can I still submit papers which are not directly funded by a UKRI council to a non-compliant journal?